MAAP-Project/maap-data-pipelines/OPERATING.md

 #### 4. data-transfer

-Copies the data to the VEDA MCP bucket if necessary.
+Copies the data to the MAAP MCP bucket if necessary.

 #### 5. build-stac